Sinfully Delicious Date Bars

 - Start by blending the coconut in a food processor to form coconut flour.

-- Add the remaining bottom layer dry ingredients except for the blanched almond slices and combine well together using a food processor.
+- Add the remaining bottom layer dry ingredients except for the coconut oil and blanched almond slices.
+Combine well together using a food processor.

 - Gently fold in the coconut oil while processing.
 A crumbly dough will be formed.
 Place dough inside refrigerator for at least 20 minutes.

 - Meanwhile, combine all the ingredients for the date mixture in a medium saucepan and cook over medium heat for about 5 minutes, until the liquid has fully evaporated and you’re left with a creamy, mushy and smooth, date mixture.
 Set aside to cool.

 - Preheat the oven to 180 °C and grease a baking tray with coconut oil (8 inch square will do but even a little bit bigger).